NordicHPC/git-pr/README.md

 1. `git prnew`: create a detached head, don't even name it locally.

-2. Do work, commit, etc.
+2. Do work, commit, etc.  If you change your mind, no need to remove anything.

 2. `git prpush $brname`: push to inferred upstream.
-Note you need to give a name since we don't have a local name.
+Note you need to give a name since we don't have a local branch name.

 3. You don't need to remove anything - remove branch remotely (via Github web) or delete your fork if this was really a one-time